Icosahedron

 In geometry, an icosahedron (/ˌaɪkɒsəˈhiːdrən, -kə-, -koʊ-/ or /aɪˌkɒsəˈhiːdrən/) is a polyhedron with 20 faces.
 The name comes from Ancient Greek εἴκοσι (eíkosi) 'twenty' and ἕδρα (hédra) 'seat'.
 The plural can be either "icosahedra" (/-drə/) or "icosahedrons".

 There are infinitely many non-similar shapes of icosahedra, some of them being more symmetrical than others.
 The best known is the (convex, non-stellated) regular icosahedron—one of the Platonic solids—whose faces are 20 equilateral triangles.

 Regular icosahedra

 There are two objects, one convex and one nonconvex, that can both be called regular icosahedra.
 Each has 30 edges and 20 equilateral triangle faces with five meeting at each of its twelve vertices.
 Both have icosahedral symmetry.
 The term "regular icosahedron" generally refers to the convex variety, while the nonconvex form is called a great icosahedron.

+While an icosagonal hosohedron could also be considered a regular icosahedron on the basis that it has twenty faces and is regular, it is often not counted due to being degenerate outside of spherical geometry.

 Convex regular icosahedron

 The convex regular icosahedron is usually referred to simply as the regular icosahedron, one of the five regular Platonic solids, and is represented by its Schläfli symbol {3, 5}, containing 20 triangular faces, with 5 faces meeting around each vertex.

 Its dual polyhedron is the regular dodecahedron {5, 3} having three regular pentagonal faces around each vertex.